sparkfabrik/company-playbook/content/working-at-sparkfabrik/one-to-one-meetings.md

 As a rule of thumb, the company will make sure that every employee has at least two one-to-one meetings each year.
 All employees with a role in operations will attend the meeting with a designated HR representative.
 There are no prerequisites for one-to-ones, and an effective agenda for the meeting is detailed below, but each employee who wants to take the most out of the event must come prepared with topics to discuss.

-The one-to-one is a great opportunity to talk about your career, your performance and your professional goals.
+The one-to-one is a great opportunity to talk about your career, your performance, and your professional goals.
 If you feel this is important, we strongly advise you [get ready for the meeting with a self-assessment](/working-at-sparkfabrik/impact-assessment).
 Optionally you can ask for an assessment from your responsible or senior teammate - this is especially recommended for junior developers.

 ## Goal